Let's talk about test... Frank Paymans

 I think that is a healthy starting point.
 We are not a club that goes for the quick money.
 I am proud of that.

-Would you like to comment on the above blog or contact us?
-Then send us an email via info@testersuite.nl.
-If you want to stay informed about Testersuite, please click here for the latest Testersuite news.
+Want to comment on the above blog or contact us?
+Then send us an email at info@testersuite.nl.
+If you want to stay up to date with Testersuite, click here for the latest Testersuite news.